sagemath/trac_to_gh/Issue 472.md

 # Issue 472: Drop dependencies on flex and bison

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/472

 Original creator: jmbr